 Thompson has many professional distinctions, including annual recognition from Best Lawyers, Super Lawyers, Virginia Business

 magazine.
 She earned her undergraduate degree from Radford University and her law degree from the University of Virginia School of Law.

 About Spilman Thomas & Battle, PLLC

 Spilman Thomas & Battle is a full-service, super-regional law firm serving local, regional, national and international businesses.
-Founded in 1864, Spilman has offices in Roanoke, Virginia; Harrisburg and Pittsburgh, Pennsylvania; Charleston, Morgantown and Wheeling, West Virginia; Winston-Salem, North Carolina; and Atlanta, Georgia.
+Founded in 1864, Spilman has offices in Roanoke, Virginia; Harrisburg and Pittsburgh, Pennsylvania; Charleston, Morgantown and Wheeling, West Virginia; and Winston-Salem, North Carolina.